-In June 2023, the Company announced that it intends to spinout five of its nickel properties, Halfway Lake, Resting, Hunter, Odei River and its recently acquired Mel nickel deposit lease and claims.
-It is expected that the spinout of the nickel properties would be effected through a statutory plan of arrangement pursuant to which CanAlaska would transfer the nickel properties to a wholly-owned subsidiary, Core Nickel Corp. ("Core Nickel") in consideration for common shares of Core Nickel.
-The Core Nickel shares would then be distributed to CanAlaska's shareholders pro rata their interest in CanAlaska resulting in CanAlaska's shareholders owning shares in two public companies upon completion of the Arrangement.
-The Company makes no assurance that a spinout will occur as it is subject to many conditions that include the assessment of legal and tax consequences, determining the specific details of the Arrangement, Core Nickel satisfying stock exchange listing requirements, receipt of shareholder approval, receipt of all regulatory and other required approvals, the availability of financing for Core Nickel and market conditions.
+In November 2023, the Company completed the spin out five of its nickel properties, Halfway Lake, Resting, Hunter, Odei River and the Mel nickel deposit lease and claims.
+The spinout of the nickel properties was affected by way of a statutory plan of arrangement pursuant to which CanAlaska transferred the nickel properties to a wholly owned subsidiary, Core Nickel Corp. ("Core Nickel") in consideration for common shares of Core Nickel.
+The Core Nickel shares were then distributed to CanAlaska's shareholders pro rata their interest in CanAlaska resulting in CanAlaska's shareholders owning shares in two public companies after the completion of the Arrangement.

 Table 3: Canadian Strategic I

-Property / Project Name Hectares
+Property / Project Name Notes Hectares

-Ruttan Area Seeking Venture Partner 1,822
+Ruttan Area Seeking Venture Partner 1,551

 Quesnel Mouse Mountain Option Agreement with Omineca Mining and Metals Ltd. 2,275

 West Athabasca Kimberlite Seeking Venture Partner 18,301

 Swan Bay Seeking Venture Partner 9,262